In order to feel more satisfied and find our way to a happy life, we follow our dreams and goals. But how to find a purpose in life?

-The secret to finding joy and happiness through life goals is to combine into one „Who I Am” and “What I Do.“
+In fact, the secret to finding joy and happiness through life goals is to combine into one „Who I Am” and “What I Do.“

 3. Who I Am

+If you want to know how to find a purpose in life, answering Who I Am is the key.
 This applies to our nature – personal habits, strengths and weaknesses, our values, our vision of the world and our beliefs.

 Sometimes it’s hard to know who we are.
 There are several ways in which we can better understand our core values and innate talents.